-Liandry's Torment is a very nice pick if multiple enemies are stacking hp in some regard.
-Please don't take this as "3 people have to have Warmog's Armor to justify a Liandry's Torment," but rather any sort of health addition on multiple enemies.
-I usually pick up Liandry's Torment if the enemy mid buys a rod of ages, the enemy Taric has a Ruby Sightstone, the jungle Nocturne has Spirit of the Ancient Golem, and so on.
+Liandry's Anguish is a very nice pick if multiple enemies are stacking hp in some regard.
+Please don't take this as "3 people have to have Warmog's Armor to justify a Liandry's Anguish," but rather any sort of health addition on multiple enemies.
+I usually pick up Liandry's Anguish if the enemy mid buys a rod of ages, the enemy Taric has a Ruby Sightstone, the jungle Nocturne has Spirit of the Ancient Golem, and so on.
 With enough hp items, you can be doing up to 12% of someones current health if they step into mine field, meaning that you can obliterate the front line in seconds.
 I love this item and build it around 60% of my games.

 The Double Edged Sword

 You may be asking, "What does he mean by a double edged sword," after reading the title.
 Zhonya's Hourglass serves two purposes; to give Ziggs a massive damage boost and to itemize against strong ad champions.
 Essentially zhonyas is a strong pick when you are looking to upgrade your damage and fend off physical damage.
 The activiate is very useful when fighting very bursty champions that have a sort of "ticking ability".
 I would classify a ticking ability as something like Swain's q and e, Zed's ultimate, or any sort of bleed.
 Another good way to use zhonyas is to dodge a long ranged ult like Ezreal's.
 Finally zhonays can be used to allow your team to collapse on an enemy team while they wait for you to get out of your stasis effect if you get caught out.
 Overall it's a very strong item.

 Now we can get ourselves to a sustain item.
 Athene's is an insanely good item.
 Let's brake down the stats, shall we?

 - 60 AP.
 Not a tremendous amount but a nice boost.